Introducing the 2020 Accelerating Transition Data Report

 - An Indigenous Perspective on clean energy opportunities and action – embodying Indigenous inclusion, reflecting national reconciliation, and respect for Indigenous Lands, Treaties and Rights that must be fundamental principles of Canada today, and into the future.

 - National Data on the scale, jurisdiction and energy sources of renewable energy projects with Indigenous leadership and partnership, in large measure with electricity sector companies, energy corporations and financial firms, and through innovative provincial/territorial policy, and federal support,

-- Indigenous Clean Energy Trendlines including action on energy efficiency in Indigenous communities in every region of the country, as well as Indigenous engagement with the rapidly emerging potential of Advanced Energy Systems, and the need to investment in Green Energy Infrastructure as a ‘core element’ of a post-Covid economic recovery for the country,
+- Indigenous Clean Energy Trendlines include action on energy efficiency in Indigenous communities in every region of the country, as well as Indigenous engagement with the rapidly emerging potential of Advanced Energy Systems, and the need to invest in Green Energy Infrastructure as a ‘core element’ of a post-Covid economic recovery for the country,

 - Sustainable Impacts of Indigenous clean energy including metrics tracking investment, employment and earnings garnered through active and substantive Indigenous clean energy participation, and a

 - Forward Look of what’s ahead as energy transition accelerates – profiling First Nations, Métis, and Inuit clean energy leadership and the vital importance of capacity-building, collaboration and partnerships, including the role of young Indigenous people.

 The numbers presented in this survey are truly staggering.
 Apart from Crown and private utilities, Indigenous communities and enterprises are the largest single owner of clean energy assets.
 It would be fair to describe Indigenous people as the country’s strongest clean energy community, and Indigenous Clean Energy (ICE) as Canada’s National Partnership Hub advancing First Nation, Métis, and Inuit clean energy projects.